Shenandoah T Visa Attorney for Victims of Trafficking

 A defendant is also liable under § 1590 if he or she “knowingly recruits, harbors, transports, provides, or obtains by any means, any person for labor or services.”
 18 U.S.C. § 1590(a).

-An experienced immigration attorney can help you file a petition for temporary residence in the U.S. as a victim of trafficking.
+Our experienced immigration attorney in The Woodlands, TX can help you file a petition for temporary residence in the U.S. as a victim of trafficking.
 You might also qualify for a U Visa if you are the victim of a crime.
 Like the T-Visa, the victim of the crime must cooperate with law enforcement in the investigation or prosecution of the criminal activity.
 With a U-Visa, you are not permitted to leave the country while the U-Visa is pending.

 Victims of Human Trafficking: T Nonimmigrant Status – Visit the website of the U.S. Citizenship and Immigration Services (USCIS) to learn more about the T nonimmigrant status (T visa), which applies to the victims of human trafficking to allow them to remain and work in the United States while assisting in an investigation or prosecution of human trafficking including labor trafficking.